bremaya/ePSXe-for-Ubuntu-Linux/README.md

-# ePSXe-for-Ubuntu-Linux
+# ePSXe for Ubuntu Linux
-ePSXe for Ubuntu Linux
+ePSXe installer for Ubuntu Linux ePSXe (www.epsxe.com) is a PlayStation 1 emulator.